-Learn about the trip National Geographic photographers Ami Vitale and John Stanmeyer’s took to China, to record everyday life as part of the National Geographic Learning Life is Lived Photographic Expedition.
-The goal of Life is Lived project is the commission content with which to illustrate the education materials we
+Learn about the trip National Geographic photographers Ami Vitale and John Stanmeyer’s took to China, to record everyday life as part of the National Geographic Learning Life as Lived Photographic Expedition.
+The goal of the Life as Lived project is to commission content with which to illustrate the education materials

 Critical thinking is often associated with teaching students at higher language levels.
 Perhaps it’s because the kinds of problem-solving tasks which are associated with critical thinking require a level of English at Intermediate or above.
 Maybe it’s also that the kind of language used to describe critical thinking skills includes

 Did you miss TED Speaker Hetain Patel and ELT materials writer Lewis Lansford’s recent webinar?
 The good news is you can still watch it here on the In Focus blog.
 Read on to find out more about the talk, learn about the speakers and watch a recording of the live